-Lynn Pul blic Schools Improvement Plan
+Lynn Pu ıblic Schools Improvement Plan

 Name: Author:

-Job Title: Date:
+Job Title: Date: School:

-School:

-Subject:
+Subject: Control.

 Grade:

-51446.
 Share:

-Silate.

 Subject:

 Grade:

 Primary and Supervising Evaluator (auto populated Educator Plan Form)

-(, , , , , , , , , , , , , , , , , , ,
+ndard, an Improvement Plan must be completed.
+The following plan is based on the

+evaluation form dated:

+21.12.1

 Start Date:

 End Date:

 Areas targeted for improvement

-Specific standards and indicators on the approsupplied in previous evaluations): opriate performance rubric that the educator has not met, drawing on evidence

-Performance goals to be met, which improvement is needed. shall directly relate to the standard(s) and indicator(s) in which
+supplied in previous evaluations): cropriate performance rubric that the educator has not met, drawing on evidence the shall directly relate to the standard(s) and indicator(s) in which

-Recommended actions and activitie s for improvement
+Recommended actions and activitie es for improvement

-(the actions the educator needs to take to me et the performance goals):
+(the actions the educator needs to take to me leet the performance goals):

-Supports and modes of assistance a available to the educator.
+Supports and modes of assistance available to the educator.

-The number of announced and unan nnounced observations that will take place during the plan period.
+The number of announced and una announced observations that will take place during the plan perio

-misuned excertancine that this take place during the plan period.

-and monitoring progress toward goals, including at a minimum a port on the relative standard(s) and indicator(s):
+e and monitoring progress toward goals, including at a minimum report on the relative standard(s) and indicator(s):

-The date of delivery of the Summa ative Evolution reports
+-

-The date of delivery of the Summa itive Evaluation report:
+The date of delivery of the Summa native Evaluation report:

-Employee Signature

-- no signature -
+Employee Signature - no signature -

 Evaluator Signature - no signature -

-Principal Signature - no signature -
+Principal Signature

-no dignaturo